personal finance | april 15, 2025

 • Lead the discussion.
 Be prepared to share as much as you feel comfortable disclosing but enough to make the conversation meaningful.
 While your children don’t need to know every intricate detail of your situation and intentions, the more you are willing to share, the more you will accomplish together.

-Covering these subjects can help you stay on track as you talk with your family.
-Encourage a family member to take notes, and then share them after each of your discussions to ensure you’re all on the same page.
+Covering the following subjects can help you stay on track as you talk with your family.
+Encourage a family member to take notes, and then share them after each of your discussions to ensure that you’re all on the same page.

 *Sophia Ashebir, Alexa Balmuth, Samantha Brady, Lisa D’Ambrosio, Adam Felts, and Joseph Coughlin, 2024, “‘I Haven’t Really Thought About It’: Consumer Attitudes Related to Long-Term Care,” Journal of Financial Planning 37 (2): 64–76.

 This material has been prepared by T. Rowe Price for general and educational purposes only.
 This material does not provide recommendations concerning investments, investment strategies, or account types.
-It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you.
 T. Rowe Price, its affiliates, and its associates do not provide legal or tax advice.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.

 View investment professional background on FINRA's BrokerCheck.